What's On at Auckland Museum

 Experience a vibrant glimpse of Māori culture in an engaging performance which culminates in a high-energy, spine-tingling version of the world-famous haka.

-Join New Zealand Dance Company's Feisty Feet and Youth School as they present a response to Are We There Yet?
-Women and Equality in Aotearoa exploring the performers own experiences and perspectives of the women's rights movement in Aotearoa.
+Join New Zealand Dance Company's Feisty Feet and Youth School as they present a response to the Museum's exhibition, Are We There Yet?
+Women and Equality in Aotearoa

 Take a tour with one of our local guides as they share their knowledge with you.
 Hear about Aotearoa's people and their place in the Pacific, the remarkable flora and fauna, and the conflict that have shaped the nation.